 During Amber’s nightmare on the trafficking circuit, she met Sara.
 Throughout the long journeys in the back of the van, Amber gradually learned Sara’s story.

 Sara’s background had been very different than Amber’s.
 She had come from a stable Christian family in the Idaho panhandle.
 When she was fifteen, Sara was invited to a friend’s house and got drunk.
 Sara never remembered what happened, but a week later she was approached by a stranger.
-The stranger claimed to have a video of Sara taking off her clothes and asking men to touch her.
+He claimed to have a video of Sara taking off her clothes and asking men to touch her.
 Sara didn’t believe it until he showed her the video.

 “We know everything about you,” the man explained, “and we have the phone numbers of your parents, and all the friends in your youth group.”

 The man was Randy, the same pimp who had seduced Amber.
 Randy explained to Sara that he would destroy the video if Sara did some “work” for him.
 If she refused, he would send the video to all of her friends.
-The work would only take a few hours.
+The work would take only a few hours.
 Reluctantly Sara agreed.

 In the weeks ahead, Randy continued to make demands of Sara.
-The deeper Sara got into Randy’s net, the stronger the threats against her became.
+The deeper Sara got into Randy’s net, the stronger became the threats against her.
 The “work” she was asked to do gradually lowered her barriers.
 Her first job was being photographed topless.
 Once she got used to this, she was asked to take off all her clothes.
 Eventually, she was made to have intercourse with men as a matter of routine.

 Overwhelmed with shame, Sara began taking the drugs Randy offered her as a way to cope.
 Eventually she did everything Randy asked her to do, just to get the drugs her system craved.